waldrain/waldrain.github.io/moniwonig.md

     - air flap in bathroom opening
     - front wall window front double glazing insulation
     - kitchen window insulation
-- egm concrete wall to street and new water cistern
+- concrete wall to street and new water cistern below shed in SW corner
-- egm compost toilet: plastic sack, separett, urine to save or lead into sewage, door to open and remove sack, ventilation below seat, streu to cover feces could be wood shavings or terra preta, already containing microorganisms and EM
+- compost toilet: plastic sack, separett, urine to save or lead into sewage, door to open and remove sack, ventilation below seat, streu to cover feces could be wood shavings or terra preta, already containing microorganisms and EM
 - moni kitchen shelf for pot and pan lids, hooks for pots and pans?
 - moni bettschublade: h 20 x w 80 x t 100
-- plan and build moni balcony wintergarten
 - OGN entrance: add second led lamp for downstairs hallway light &ndash; zweite led-leuchtroehre im eingangsbereich anschliessen
 - OGN: build a staircase over the roof from the lower to the upper balcony
 - DGN: badezimmerregal im abgebauten ofen einbauen &ndash; bathroom shelf with marble around column